john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 - $x$ and $y$ are the coordinates of the pixel to which the noise is applied;
 - $f(x,y)$ is the observed noisy image;
-- $s(x,y)$ is an unobserved, but deterministic, noise-free image signal which has been corrupted a noise process;
+- $s(x,y)$ is an unobserved, but deterministic, noise-free image signal which has been corrupted by a noise process;
-- $n(x,y)$ is the signal-independent, often zero-mean, random noise with variance $\sigma^2_n$, that is added to the original noise-free image.
+- $n(x,y)$ is the signal-independent, identically distributed, often zero-mean, random noise with variance $\sigma^2_n$, that is added to the original noise-free image.

+In short, the additive model describes an image as the pixel wise sum of an unobserved image and random noise signal of the same shape.

 Multiplicative noise, by contrast, refers to the unwanted random signal that gets *multiplied* into an image during signal capture, transmission, or other processing.
-Mathematically, we can define the multiplicative noise model as follows:
+Similarly, we can define the multiplicative noise model as follows:

 ```{math}
 :label: multiplicative_noise_model